 Some of Tennessee’s editorial work includes She Wants It by Joey Soloway, the Emmy-Award winner creator of Transparent.
 Soloway’s memoir was described by The New York Times as speaking “urgently to our cultural moment.”
 He worked with the Younger and Walking Dead

 star Nico Tortorella on Space Between, a memoir detailing the actor’s explorations of love, gender, and addiction.
 Memoirs Tennessee has consulted on include The Fairest by Meredith Talusan and I Have Always Been Me

 by Precious Brady-Davis.

-Tennessee’s most recent work as an editorial consultant includes Your Heart is a Muscle the Size of Your Fist by Sunil Yapa, which was named Most Anticipated Book of 2016 by Wall Street Journal, Entertainment Weekly, TIME, Huffington Post, The Chicago Tribune, Buzzfeed, San Francisco Chronicle, and TheMillions, and The Big Fear by Andrew Case.
-This debut crime thriller garnered a multiple book deal for the new Hollow City Series.
-His fiction titles at Soft Skull Press include Jane: A Murder by Maggie Nelson, Branwell by Douglas A. Martin, Choir Boy by Charlie Anders, and Tear Down the Mountain by Roger Alan Skipper.
+A few of his fiction titles as a consultant are Your Heart is a Muscle the Size of Your Fist by Sunil Yapa, which was named Most Anticipated Book of 2016 by Wall Street Journal, Entertainment Weekly, TIME, Huffington Post, The Chicago Tribune, and Buzzfeed.
+The Big Fear, a debut crime thriller by Andrew Case, garnered a multiple book deal for the creation of the Hollow City Series.
+Tennessee’s fiction titles at Soft Skull Press include Jane: A Murder by Maggie Nelson, Branwell by Douglas A. Martin, Choir Boy by Charlie Anders, and Tear Down the Mountain by Roger Alan Skipper.